All Episodes

 We're still breathing.

-They haven't put the Dirt on us yet.
+They haven't put the dirt on us yet.

 That's what the second term is.

-Obama's second term, shovel, shovel ready job burying the American economy.
+Obama's second term, shovel, shovel-ready job, burying the American economy.

-Yep, yep, yep, there it is.
+Yep, yep, there it is.

-That's a brilliant came up with that just now myself.
+That's a brilliant came up with that just now myself, right off the top of my fertile head.

-And he says in his note to me, he says, I just looked at the website of uh AKP A K P and D. That's the Chicago consulting firm David Axelrod founded, still listed on the site as the founder.
+And he says in his note to me, he says, I just looked at the website of AKPAKPD.

-And there are three partners listed, they're all men.
+And there are three partners listed.

 He never has had.

-And Zev here found Axarod's own company.
+And Zev here found Axelrod's own company.

 There are three partners listed, and they're all men.

-And here's uh here's Rachel, Kansas City, Missouri.
+And here's Rachel, Kansas City, Missouri.

 Great to have you on the program.